Nchetana24/nchetana_Tell-Stories-with-Data/critique-by-design.md

 1.Usefulness (Score: 7/10) <br>
 2. Completeness (Score: 6/10) <br>
 3. Perceptibility (Score: 3/10) <br>
-4. Truthfulness (Score: 7/10)
+4. Truthfulness (Score: 7/10) <br>
-5. Intuitiveness (Score: 7/10)
+5. Intuitiveness (Score: 7/10) <br>
-6. Aesthetics (Score: 8/10)
+6. Aesthetics (Score: 8/10) <br>
-7. Engagement (Score: 9/10)
+7. Engagement (Score: 9/10) <br>

-When I first looked at the visualization of the largest solar plants, the bold, colorful, and aesthetically appealing infographic style immediately caught my attention.
+When I first looked at the visualization of the largest solar plants, the bold, colorful, and aesthetically appealing infographic style immediately caught my attention. <br>
 ### What worked well:
-- The large bars and circles effectively communicated that we were comparing the scale of each solar facility across multiple dimensions (timeline, area, and capacity).
+- The large bars and circles effectively communicated that we were comparing the scale of each solar facility across multiple dimensions (timeline, area, and capacity). <br>
 - The design successfully draws the eye and make the chart visually engaging and attention-grabbing.
 ### What didn't work well:
 Once I moved beyond the initial impression, several issues became clear that the visualization made it difficult to compare plants precisely.
-Because:
+Because: <br>
-- Difficult to read: The bar charts and area indicators were densely packed and hard to read, forcing viewers to trace their eyes from the area chart (resembling a pie chart) across indicator lines to match corresponding capacity bar charts.
+- Difficult to read: The bar charts and area indicators were densely packed and hard to read, forcing viewers to trace their eyes from the area chart (resembling a pie chart) across indicator lines to match corresponding capacity bar charts. <br>
 - Scale inconsistencies: The capacity bar charts, and timeline bubble sizes were difficult to compare accurately.
 I had to rely on labels for exact capacity numbers since visual estimation was nearly impossible.
-For example, when comparing facilities with capacities of 550MWp versus 2,245MWp, the bar height difference didn't appear to reflect the actual 4x difference.
+For example, when comparing facilities with capacities of 550MWp versus 2,245MWp, the bar height difference didn't appear to reflect the actual 4x difference.<br>
-- Unclear visual elements: Each bar contained color gradients (darker and lighter sections) without any legend or explanation of their significance which creates confusion about what additional information they might represent.
+- Unclear visual elements: Each bar contained color gradients (darker and lighter sections) without any legend or explanation of their significance which creates confusion about what additional information they might represent.<br>
-- Inconsistent data presentation: The timeline displayed only selected facilities while the area and capacity charts included many more countries, creating gaps in the comparative analysis.
+- Inconsistent data presentation: The timeline displayed only selected facilities while the area and capacity charts included many more countries, creating gaps in the comparative analysis.<br>
-- Additional: The visualization doesn't show which country has the largest overall solar capacity or how each facility's size relates to energy consumption in its respective country or region.
+- Additional: The visualization doesn't show which country has the largest overall solar capacity or how each facility's size relates to energy consumption in its respective country or region.<br>

 For all these reasons, I think the primary audience seems to be the general public, i.e., people who are interested in renewable energy since this is a popular topic.
 In that sense, the visualization is partially effective because it grabs viewers' attention with its visually appealing graphics.
 However, I don't think it fully serves a more informed audience such as analysts or energy professionals since the visualization doesn't provide enough context or insights.
-Instead, they have to read additional context on the website to obtain more information.
+Instead, they have to read additional context on the website to obtain more information.<br>

 ## Step three: Sketch a solution
-At first, I aim to redesin the visualization by focusing on enhancing comparability and providing additional context.
+At first, I aim to redesin the visualization by focusing on enhancing comparability and providing additional context.<br>
-1. For the timeline component, I will replace the bubble chart with a format that enables clearer differentiation, likely implementing a ranked horizontal bar chart that organizes plants by their capacity in megawatts.
+1. For the timeline component, I will replace the bubble chart with a format that enables clearer differentiation, likely implementing a ranked horizontal bar chart that organizes plants by their capacity in megawatts.<br>
-2. For capacity and area visualization, I will retain the bar chart format but ensure accurate scaling and proportional representation.
+2. For capacity and area visualization, I will retain the bar chart format but ensure accurate scaling and proportional representation.<br>
-3. Additionally, I plan to incorporate information showing which country leads in solar power capacity and include per capita comparisons.
+3. Additionally, I plan to incorporate information showing which country leads in solar power capacity and include per capita comparisons.<br>
-I’m excited to try a many charts type that will balances clarity, insight, and storytelling in a way the original design didn’t achieve but still remain attention grabbing appealing.
+I’m excited to try a many charts type that will balances clarity, insight, and storytelling in a way the original design didn’t achieve but still remain attention grabbing appealing.<br>

 <img width="1732" height="1246" alt="Screenshot 2025-09-18 143336" src="https://github.com/user-attachments/assets/e0d0831e-d07f-45d5-a7b3-04664830c22e" />